The Red Flag: History

 "The Red Flag" resonated with the early radical workers' movement in the United States, and it appeared as the first song in the first edition of the Little Red Songbook of the Industrial Workers of the World in 1909.
 Only five of the six stanzas were printed, omitting the fourth stanza that begins, "It well recalls the triumphs past."
 In a 1913 article for the Industrial Worker, the celebrated IWW bard Joe Hill rejected the category of "the people" as middle class, and suggested a further change to the song.
 Referring to his experiences in the Magonista rebellion of 1911, he wrote:When the Red Flag was flying in Lower California there were not any of "the people" in the ranks of the rebels.
 Common working stiffs and cow-punchers were in the majority, with a little sprinkling of "outlaws," whatever that is. [...]
 Well, it is about time that every rebel wakes up to the fact that "the people" and the workingclass [sic] have nothing in common.
 Let us sing after this "The Workers' flag is deepest red" and to hell with "the people."

 The song spread throughout the globe spurred on by the Workers Movement and their quest for a better life, reaching many a remote country.
 For example, "The Red Flag” was played by the Runanga Band at the conclusion of a burial service for Henry John Morris (AKA Harry, born Henry John Vaughan, 1880-1920) in Greymouth, New Zealand on 11 January 1920.
-Henry had left Wales for New Zealand in 1908 in part to work in Government Mines far removed from the rugged employment conditions of family-owned mines in Wales.
+Henry had left Wales for New Zealand in 1908, in part to work in Government Mines far removed from the rugged employment conditions of family-owned mines in Wales.
 Henry became locally prominent in the Socialist and Labour Movement, as he had been at home in Wales, which is reflected in his last wish for "The Red Flag” to be played at his burial.

+In 1982 two very different versions of the song were issued, Shakin Stevens recorded a rock & roll cover of the song known as "Red Flag Rock", while ex-Soft Machine singer and drummer Robert Wyatt included a version on his collection of socialist and resistance songs "Nothing Can Stop Us".